There’s poetry out here

 an instrument unstrung.

-So, I head for places far flung
+So I head for places far flung

 in search of kindness and the truth,

-hunting for songs unsung,
+looking for songs unsung—

 the self I lost in youth.